iamsuz/color-kit/README.md

 # Color Kit

-A simple, yet powerful package for identifying and matching colors in JavaScript.
+A simple, yet powerful package for identifying and matching colors in JavaScript and Typescript.

 ## Features